freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 Install SecureDrop on the servers
 =================================

 Now that the servers are prepared, you are ready to install and configure the SecureDrop server on them.
-Like all future administrative tasks, this is performed from the ``sd-admin`` VM on the Admin Workstation you prepared earlier.
+Like all future administrative tasks, this is performed from the ``sd-admin`` VM on the :ref:`Admin Workstation<glossary_admin_workstation>` you prepared earlier.

 .. _test_connectivity:

 Test connectivity to servers
 ----------------------------

-Having set up the firewall, you can plug the Application Server and the Monitor Server into the firewall.
+Having set up the firewall, you can plug the :ref:`Application Server<glossary_application_server>` and the :ref:`Monitor Server<glossary_monitor_server>` into the firewall.
 Your Admin Workstation should also be connected to the firewall.

 If you are using a setup where there is a switch on the LAN port, plug the Application Server into the switch and plug the Monitor Server into the OPT1 port.